UncleCShark/Cmaketopia/README.md

 * Windows Platform ( MSVC, Mingw64, Clang ) optionally with IDE ( any Visual Studio 2017, QT Creator, VS     Code will be OK ).
 Personally I utilize VS2017 Community , QT Creator, VS Code and MSVC, Mingw64           compilers.
 * Linux, IOS, Android (here is a place for your part of the documentation)

+## Contributions and LICENSE

+Comments and suggestions for improvements are most welcome.
+More details are found at [LICENSE](./LICENSE) .